-You are cordially invited to attend the 2016 annual meeting of shareholders ("Annual Meeting") of General Communication, Inc. ("Company", "we", "our", "us").
-Our Annual Meeting will be held at the Best Western Kodiak Inn at 236 Rezanof Drive in Kodiak, Alaska at 5:30 p.m.
-(Alaska Daylight Time) on Monday, June 27, 2016.
+You are cordially invited to attend the 2017 annual meeting of shareholders ("Annual Meeting") of General Communication, Inc. ("Company", "we", "our", "us").
+Our Annual Meeting will be held at the Land's End Hotel at 4786 Homer Spit Road in Homer, Alaska at 5:30 p.m.
+(Alaska Daylight Time) on Monday, June 26, 2017.
 At our Annual Meeting, shareholders will consider and vote upon the following matters:

-- · Electing three directors, each for a three year term, as part of Class III of our classified board of directors. - Ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2016. - Transacting such other business as may properly come before the Annual Meeting and any adjournment or adjournments of it.
+- Electing three directors, each for a three year term, as part of Class I of our classified board of directors. - Ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the year ended December 31, 2017. - Approving, as an advisory vote only, the compensation of our Named Executive Officers as disclosed in our proxy statement for the Annual Meeting. - Voting, as an advisory vote only, on whether shareholder advisory votes on compensation of our named executive officers as identified in our proxy statement ought to occur every one, two or three years. - Transacting such other business as may properly come before the Annual Meeting and any adjournment or adjournments of it.